 With regard to diving medicine, there are divergent views on several issues.
 Most of the controversy stems from the lack of documented research and/or from inconclusive results.
 The reader should keep this in mind.

-This edition has been edited by two new authors: Olav Eftedal and Andreas Møllerløkken.
-Cdr SG (ret) Arne-Johan Arntzen has decided to withdraw from further editorial work due to age and workload.
-Previous head of submarine and diving medicine Svein Edsvik passed away in 2015.
-Arntzen and Eidsvik have been editors of the previous editions of these tables.
-Their contribution to standardized decompression and treatment procedures will forever be recognized.
+This edition has been authored by the same authors as the fourth edition.
+We would still like to emphasize that Cdr SG (ret) Arne-Johan Arntzen and the late head of submarine and diving medicine SurgCdr SG Svein Eidsvik wrote the first edition and provided the basis for these tables.

-Bergen, 15.1.
-2017
+Bergen, X.X.
+X

-Jan Risberg Andreas Møllerløkken Olav Eftedal
+Jan Risberg Andreas Møllerløkken Olav Sande Eftedal